ichdasich/draft-chroboczek-intarea-v4-via-v6/draft-chroboczek-intarea-v4-via-v6.md

 major issue?
 Would requesting another address be a better solution?
 Would it help?
 If it were to be allocated from some more global pool, it would still likely require "magic" to allow it to pass BCP38 filters.
 }

+{ Note TF:

+Jen had suggested RFC8335 as a solution to this issue as well.}

 # Implementation Status
 ( This section to be removed before publication. )